 Typically, a mild TMJ dysfunction heals over time, with no need for medical care.
 But you should seek help from a medical professional if you have persistent pain in or around your jaw, or can't open or close your jaw completely.
 Your dentist or a TMJ specialist can help to diagnose and treat the problem, using treatments such as rest, moist heat, muscle-relaxing therapies and medications.

 Bite guards (oral splints) are often prescribed for TMJ problems.
 These guards are similar to the ones used for people who grind their teeth, but tend to be more rigid than a guard intended to treat bruxism.
 Instead of simply protecting teeth from damage, an oral splint will also reposition your jaw and bite in order to relieve discomfort and help the TMJ heal.
 It’s best to get a bite guard – as well as your night guard – custom fitted by your dentist for the best results.
 One size really doesn’t fit all.Your dental health has a profound effect on your overall wellness, and vice-versa.
 Regular dental care has benefits that go well beyond a white smile.
-If you’ve been delaying seeing your dentist due to budget concerns, investigate dental savings plans, the affordable alternative to dental insurance.
+If you’ve been delaying seeing your dentist due to budget concerns, consider a dental savings plan, an affordable alternative to dental insurance.